ReactiveCocoa文档

 As well as consuming additional

-, unnecessarily
+memory, unnecessarily

 keeping a stream or RACSignal subscription alive can result in increased CPU